 Highly responsive to her clients’ often distinct needs, Ms. Hutnik consistently delivers practical ideas and outstanding writing skills executed in clear, effective language.
 An ardent team player and reliable solution-builder, she is both a fierce advocate when needed, while consensus-driven when it benefits her client’s position.
 Ms. Hutnik’s ability to prioritize, particularly when it comes to problem-solving, is grounded in her innate aptitude to listen and synthesize each client’s needs, while safeguarding their position.
 Clients and colleagues alike appreciate her support in identifying and addressing “red flags” before serious problems can ensue.

-Ms. Hutnik is a frequent speaker on national television news regarding legal privacy and technology related developments, including appearances on Fox Business News and Al Jazeera America.
-She is a past chair of the ABA’s Privacy and Information Security Committee (Section of Antitrust Law), the co-chair of the Section’s 2011 Consumer Protection Conference, and was the editor-in-chief of the ABA’s Data Security Handbook, a practical guide for data security legal practitioners.
+Ms. Hutnik is a frequent speaker on national television news regarding legal privacy and technology-related developments, including appearances on Fox Business News and Al Jazeera America.
+She is a past chair of the ABA’s privacy and information security committee (section of antitrust law), the co-chair of the section’s 2011 Consumer Protection Conference, and served as editor-in-chief of the ABA’s Data Security Handbook, a practical guide for data security legal practitioners.

-Prior to joining Kelley Drye, Ms. Hutnik was a federal clerk for the Honorable Joseph R. Goodwin, United States District Judge, Southern District of West Virginia.
+Prior to joining the firm, Ms. Hutnik was a federal clerk for the Honorable Joseph R. Goodwin, United States District Judge, Southern District of West Virginia.